-Let me put this bluntly… we are NOT the kind of girls who get excited about history. 😴 We ARE the kind of girls who get excited about traveling, and we love spending time with our friends, so we agreed to go. 😁 Much to our surprise, we LOVED Williamsburg!
+Let me put this bluntly… we are NOT the kind of girls who get excited about history or historic sites.
+We ARE the kind of girls who get excited about traveling, and we love spending time with our friends, so we agreed to go.
+Much to our surprise, we LOVED Williamsburg!
 We loved it so much that we went back a second time and we would be willing to go again!

-I’m sure that most of you don’t have the luxury of having two retired history teachers to be your personal tour guides, so I am happy to share with you a little bit of what they showed us….
+I’m sure that most of you don’t have the luxury of having two retired history teachers as your personal tour guides, so I am happy to share with you a little bit of what they showed us….

-During our last trip our friends asked us, “Have you heard of the Historic Triangle in Virginia“.
-That’s was the first time I learned that Virginia even had something called the “Historic Triangle”.
+During our last trip, our friends asked us, “Have you heard of the Historic Triangle in Virginia“.
+That was the first time I learned that Virginia even had something called the “Historic Triangle”.
 It is made up of Yorktown, Williamsburg, and Jamestown.

 There is SOOO much to see and do in the Historic Triangle, but I will give you some of the highlights.